bookofproofs/bookofproofs.github.io/_sources/_licenses/freely-downloadable.md

 layout: hidden
 nodeid: bookofproofs$6923
-title: Freely downloadable (subject to copyright)
+title: Adapted from (subject to copyright, with kind permission)
 ---
 ---